Code-Institute-Submissions/Darian-Frey-Milestone-Project-Three_AugustResub/README.md

 ## **Future Features**

 - A review rating system.
-A user can give a 1 to 5 star rating to other peoples reviews.
+A user can give a 1 to 5 star rating to other people's reviews.
 - A search function.
-The ability to search the reviews based on genre, user name, user rating, aurthor or book title.
+The ability to search the reviews based on genre, user name, user rating, author or book title.
 - Lost password recovery feature.